 A required, preseason training program is also an important element to the development of our players.
 We have specific conditioning and technical exercises that improve the player’s core strength, develop agility and improve both aerobic and anaerobic fitness levels.

 The coaching staff’s objective is to assist hardworking, student-athletes in developing into high-quality soccer players.
-In addition, the overall improvement of the athlete’s physical fitness and coordination will prepare the athlete to be competitive in a variety of sports here at FGS.
+In addition, the overall improvement of the athlete’s physical fitness and coordination will prepare the athlete to be competitive in a variety of sports here at Gunn.